Many of the Royale images in circulation today have numbers in their corners.

 Royale Studio - Navy Gash 08

-Thumbnail pictures often turn on their own having been cropped from the full sheet,
+Thumbnail pictures often turn up on their own having been cropped from the full sheet,

 sometimes apparently with scissors!